remnrem/luna-doc/docs/ref/hypnograms.md

 ![img](../img/hypno-ex1.png)

-These annotations illustrated NREM cycles - the first five annotations track which of the five NREM cycles this individual has a particular epoch belong to.
-For example, if an epoch is spanned by the annotation `h_cycle_n2`, it belongs to this persons second NREM cycle.
+These annotations illustrate NREM cycles - the first five annotations track which of the five NREM cycles a particular epoch belongs to for this individual.
+For example, if an epoch is spanned by the annotation `h_cycle_n2`, it belongs to this person's second NREM cycle.
 The second set of annotations show the relative positions _within_ each NREM cycle, by quintile.

 ![img](../img/hypno-annot1.png)